bobbybudnick/SFS-Infrastructure/README.md

 One simple way is to just block port 22 because there is no good reason for that.
 The simple way would block any external connections to sensitive internal SSH.

-21. Novelty of transparent firewall
+21. Novelty of inline/transparent firewall
 Combines switching/bridging with no configuration of routes because not gateway.
 Provides an extra layer of defense easily.
 Allows for manual bypass switch in case of firewall failure.